 Some worked, others made no change at all, and other pinning strategies flopped completely.
 I even had to change a portion of this exact post because Board Booster was officially banned by Pinterest and I had to change that part of my strategy.

 At the end of the day, it’s necessary to try out what works for you and your blog until you strike Pinterest Gold.
 And in the last year, I struck gold myself with a Pinterest strategy called manual pinning!

 I absolutely love the concept of manual pinning.
 It’s both effective and has proven to be highly favored with the Pinterest algorithms.
 And that’s why I stuck with it for so long.

-In case you’ve been living under a blogging rock for the past 6 months, you may not have heard about Carly Campbell’s successful ebook – Pinteresting Strategies.
-Her book is literally the epicenter of the Manual Pinning Movement.
+In case you’ve been living under a blogging rock for the past year, you may not have heard about Carly Campbell’s successful ebook – Pinteresting Strategies.
+Her book is literally the epicenter of the Manual Pinning Strategy.